World Chiropractic Alliance: Background

 In 2002, the WCA was represented by Leona Marie Fischer, member of the WCA International Board of Governors, on the United States Department of Veterans Affairs "Chiropractic Advisory Committee."

 Structure

 Membership

 Membership is open to all chiropractic doctors and students.
 A board of governors formulates policy and administers the running of the organization.

 Leadership

-The WCA was founded by Terry Rondberg, DC, who still serves as CEO.
-Also serving in leadership positions are:
+The WCA was founded by Terry Rondberg, DC, who still is CEO.
+Other leadership positions are: